 Over the next several years, Fabrice set his sights on making a big impact in transformative global communication harnessing the power of technology.
 He serves as a Global Shaper with the World Economic Forum in Washington, D.C., a network of inspiring young people working together to address local, regional and global challenges.
 He is also a fellow with the Shafik Gabr Foundation, established to foster exchanges between emerging leaders from eastern and western cultures.
 In 2019, he was selected to become a resident at Washington D.C.
 Mayor Muriel Bowser’s 202Creates program to promote and amplify D.C.’s creative economy, led in partnership with the D.C.
 Office of Cable TV, Film, Music & Entertainment.
 He is also a senior fellow of a trans-Atlantic leadership development organization Humanity in Action.

-Through his production house Syllble (pronounced Syll-a-ble), Fabrice helps produce science fiction and fantasy fictional worlds while helping talented creative writers worldwide hack their fullest creative potential through collaboration and crowdsourcing and get published.
-His vision is to build a vibrant collective of writers creating together within unique shared fictional universes, identifying the best original work emerging from the collective and publishing it via small presses.
+Through his production house Syllble (pronounced Syll-a-ble), Fabrice helps produce and imagine completely new original fictional worlds that helps underrepresented and talented creators worldwide hack their fullest creative potential through collaboration in those worlds, crowdsourcing and get published.
+His vision is to build a vibrant collective of diverse writers creating together within unique shared fictional universes, identifying the best original work emerging from the collective and publishing it via small presses and across mediums.

 He delivered a TEDx talk on the role of creativity and collaboration in the fourth industrial revolution at Florida State University.
 View the talk, “Gone Are the Days of the Lone Genius,” at https://www.ted.com/talks/fabrice_guerrier_gone_are_the_days_of_the_lone_genius.